Azure-Samples/communication-services-python-quickstarts/Python-MoveParticipantsSample/readme.md

 - An Azure account with an active subscription.
 [Create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - A deployed Communication Services resource.
 [Create a Communication Services resource](https://docs.microsoft.com/azure/communication-services/quickstarts/create-communication-resource).
 - A [phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number) in your Azure Communication Services resource that can make outbound calls.
 NB: phone numbers are not available in free subscriptions.
-- Create Azure AI Multi Service resource.
-For details, see [Create an Azure AI Multi service](https://learn.microsoft.com/en-us/azure/cognitive-services/cognitive-services-apis-create-account).
 - Create and host a Azure Dev Tunnel.
 Instructions [here](https://learn.microsoft.com/en-us/azure/developer/dev-tunnels/get-started)
 - [Python](https://www.python.org/downloads/) 3.7 or above.
-- (Optional) A Microsoft Teams user with a phone license that is `voice` enabled.
-Teams phone license is required to add Teams users to the call.
-Learn more about Teams licenses [here](https://www.microsoft.com/microsoft-teams/compare-microsoft-teams-bundle-options).
-Learn about enabling phone system with `voice` [here](https://learn.microsoft.com/microsoftteams/setting-up-your-phone-system).
-You also need to complete the prerequisite step [Authorization for your Azure Communication Services Resource](https://learn.microsoft.com/azure/communication-services/how-tos/call-automation/teams-interop-call-automation?pivots=programming-language-javascript#step-1-authorization-for-your-azure-communication-services-resource-to-enable-calling-to-microsoft-teams-users) to enable calling to Microsoft Teams users.

 ## Before running the sample for the first time

 1. Open an instance of PowerShell, Windows Terminal, Command Prompt or equivalent and navigate to the directory that you would like to clone the sample to.
 2. git clone `https://github.com/Azure-Samples/communication-services-python-quickstarts.git`.
-3. Navigate to `callautomation-outboundcalling` folder and open `main.py` file.
+3. Navigate to `Python-MoveParticipantsSample` folder and open `main.py` file.

 ### Setup the Python environment